mbuhidar/retro_typein_tools/README.md

 Generates an executable program.prg file that can be run on a Commodore computer or emulator.
 In this example, it tokenizes for Commodore BASIC v2.

-You can also use the .prg file generated directly from the tokenizer program by running it with the following command (must have VICE installed):
+You can also run the .prg file generated directly from the `debug_tokenizer` program by running it with the following command (must have VICE installed):

 ```
 x64sc -basicload program.prg &
 ```

+Of course, you can also use the .prg file to run on original hardware also.